ekoka/vino/README.md

     arr_schema.validate(['Jen', 'Paula', False, 123])  # fails: int type value
     arr_schema.validate(['Jen', ""])                   # fails: empty string
     arr_schema.validate(['Jen', None])                 # passes, null allowed
+    ```

 In the previous example the schema is declared for all array items at once.
 It will only accept strings, booleans and null.

 When validating an Array you're working in two contexts:
 - the context of the Array itself as a whole (min/max length, sorting of elements, trimming, slicing, splicing of the array, etc).

+    ```python
     arr_schema = vino.arr(minlength(4), maxlength(8), my_sorting_fnc)
+    ```

 - the context of the items represented by `items()`

+    ```python
     itemsvalidation = items(batch(
         checktype('str', obj(...), 'bool', prim(...))
     ))